Coherence and multimode correlations from vacuum fluctuations in a microwave superconducting cavity: RESULTS

-Fig. \ref{figm1} displays the most relevant correlators determined as a function of the number of photons in the resonator.
-All these correlators can be calculated from the measured field quadratures of the output field.
-We find that the behavior of these correlators agrees well with the theory - squeezing correlations are seen between neighboring frequencies and vacuum-induced coherence correlations between the extremal ones.
-Indeed, the correlators grow nearly exponentially with pumping power, as predicted by theory.
-Furthermore, the ratio between various correlators is close to the expectations obtained from Eq. \ref{finalsolution}, with only the first-order pump reflections included.
+Fig. \ref{fig_mim} displays the most relevant correlators determined as a function of the number of photons in the resonator.
+All these correlators can be calculated from the measured field quadratures of the output field. {The simulation is based on the Langevin equation corresponding to the Hamiltonian Eq.
+(1) (see also Eq.
+(6) in Supplementary Note 1), with white noise as input, and the theoretical curves are obtained from Eqs.
+(3,6,9).
+We find that the behavior of these correlators agrees well with the theory - squeezing correlations exist between neighboring frequencies and vacuum-induced coherence correlations between the extremal ones.
+Indeed, the correlators grow nearly exponentially with the squeezing parameter, as predicted by theory.
+Furthermore, the ratio between various correlators is close to the expectations obtained from Eq. (\ref{finalsolution}), with only the first-order pump reflections included.}

-From Fig. \ref{figm1} we note that the coherence is preserved also in the limit of small number of photons.
-This shows that our result is fundamentally different from e.g. tripartite slit-interferometer schemes \cite{haroche}, where the coherence between two modes is obtained only in the limit of a large number of photons in the pump mode.
+From Fig. \ref{fig_mim} we note that the coherence is preserved also in the limit of small number of photons.
+This shows that our result is fundamentally different from tripartite slit-interferometer schemes\cite{haroche}, where the coherence between two modes is obtained only in the limit of a large number of photons in the pump mode.

-The phase-dependent interplay between the bright and dark modes is presented in Fig. \ref{figbd}a).
-By adjusting the phase difference of the pumps, the measured correlator power will shift from $\langle\tilde{b}^\dagger \tilde{b}\rangle$ to $\langle\tilde{d}^\dagger\tilde{d}\rangle$ as seen in Fig. \ref{figbd}a along the $\varphi_{12}$ axis.
-The division of power between the dark and bright modes depends also on the asymmetry of the two pumps,\emph{ i.e.} the parameter $\theta$.
-Only if $\theta$ is correctly known, in the symmetric case $\theta=\pi/4$, the dark mode is decoupled and the correlator $\langle\tilde{d}^\dagger\tilde{d}\rangle$ becomes small.
-Under all parameter selections, however, the bright and dark modes remain orthogonal and $\langle\tilde{b}^\dagger \tilde{b}\rangle > \simeq 0$.
-Fig. \ref{figbd}b illustrates the change in the argument of the correlator when the phase of one pump is varied relative to the other one.
-We note that the possibility of applying phase shifts on the modes by the rotation of the pump phases is a key operation in continuous-variable quantum computing\cite{loock2005}.
+{The phase-dependent interplay between the bright and dark modes is presented in Fig. \ref{figbd}a).
+By adjusting the phase difference $\varphi_{12} = \varphi_1-\varphi_2$ of the pumps, the measured correlator power will shift from $\langle\tilde{b}^\dagger \tilde{b}\rangle$ into $\langle\tilde{d}^\dagger\tilde{d}\rangle$ as seen in Fig. \ref{figbd}a.
+The division of power between the dark and bright modes depends also on the asymmetry of the two pump amplitudes, \emph{ i.e.} the parameter $\theta$.
+Thus, we find $\theta$ by measuring the noise power generated by each pump separately.} Fig. \ref{figbd}b illustrates the change in the argument of the correlator when the phase of one pump is varied relative to the other one. {We note that the possibility of applying phase shifts on the modes by the rotation of the pump phases is a key operation in CV quantum computing\cite{loock2005}.}